 "The world is changing and the [IT] environment is changing," said Robert Abraham, president and lead analyst for Freeman Reports.
 "Users are moving to more distributed storage with more nodes and remote sites that are no longer backed up in the office using lower cost drives.
 Remote backup requires much larger, more robust, higher capacity drives."

 Not only is the market changing as a whole, but Abraham said users are changing tape technologies as well.
 The trend toward the centralization of tape is lending itself to the so-called "super drives," including LTO, SDLT and SAIT drives.
 The shift is leading to heavy declines in desktop and entry-level tape systems.

 Super drives accounted for 22% of all tape shipments and 59% of all revenues in 2003, up from 14% and 45% in 2002, respectively.
-Abraham projects that LTO, SDLT, SAIT and high-end 8 mm drives to make up 46% of unit shipments and 77% of tape revenue
+Abraham projects that LTO, SDLT, SAIT and high-end 8 mm drives to make up 46% of unit shipments and 77% of tape revenue in 2009.

 On the flip side of the super drive growth is the entry-level segment, primarily served by DLT, Travan, SLR, DAT and low-end 8 mm tape formats.
 Abraham said these drives combined for 1.61 million devices in 2003, down significantly from its peak of 3.7 million units shipped.

 "The declines in these sectors underscore the shift in the industry from desktop backup to network backup," Abraham said.